boomanaiden154/eec172-final-project/index.md

 }
 ```

-After setup, we then wrote a new \texttt{drawImage()} function that would take in an image buffer and write it out to the OLED
+After setup, we then wrote a new `drawImage()` function that would take in an image buffer and write it out to the OLED
-within the \texttt{Adafruit\_OLED} library.
-We copied the command setup from the \texttt{fillScreen} function, and then used
+within the `Adafruit_OLED` library.
+We copied the command setup from the `fillScreen` function, and then used
 1024 chained DMAs of 32 bytes each to transfer the 32kb of data required to write out the entire screen.
 The total loop that we
 used looked like the following: